Forbes Research

 Premium: Our readers were C-suite executives and business decision-makers, an audience that engaged with premium experiences daily across brands they trust.
 Design was how Forbes Research signaled rigor, sophistication, and purpose.

-Dynamic: The system used motion, rich imagery, and intentional interaction to highlight key data points to create a bold reading experience, one designed to hold attention against everything else competing for it.
+Dynamic: The system used motion, rich gradients and imagery, and intentional interaction to make key data points unmissable.

 Scalable: The system had to scale across design, editorial, research, social, video, and events teams, all working against fast-paced deadlines.
-Coherence under that pressure was the goal, and the design system was built to deliver it.
+The system had to hold up under that pressure, and it did across 80+ experiences.

-Under my creative direction, Janet Yin, the Art Director on my team led the style guide and component library execution.
+Under my creative direction, Janet Yin, the Art Director on my team led the style guide execution, coordinated with the video team, and collaborated with our motion graphics partner, Studio Ianus.
 Together with the design team we pressure-tested every decision against production reality.

 Data Visualization Design Sprint